PrashantThakurNitP/fricle-a-social-networking-website-using-Django/README.md

 News on various category by filtering topic from News Api

-Media query and flexbox for responsive webpage
+Media query and flexbox for responsive webpage ( Can enhance it futher using React or Angular web framework )

 Django ORM